Locks n’ Shots Rules

-Initial seeding is based on IFPA rankings as pulled from the tournament software.
+Initial seeding is randomly drawn from the tournament software.
 Swiss pairing will be used after the first round.
 Machines are selected using the tournament software, based on the “Balanced” setting.

-There will be no extra balls unless otherwise noted by the tournament director.
+There will be no extra balls during the tournament.
 Extra balls earned during play must be plunged.
 Players may set up a skill shot, but once the ball is plunged the player must not touch the machine.

-Practice is not allowed once the tournament begins.
+Practice on any pinball machine is not allowed once the tournament begins.

 Final Match Option: